 Being polyamorous has also changed my perspective on other people’s relationships.
 In the same way I’m training myself not to presume gender, race, sexuality, and so on, as well as not having heteronormative views on sex and ‘virginity’, I’m also not presuming monogamy.
 Admittedly the two men I was recently interested in who are in relationships, did say they were indeed monogamous when I asked them, (one said he would have been interested in me otherwise, the other one I’m not sure), but you never know.
 My mother always taught me if you don’t ask, you don’t get.
 I’m pretty sure she wasn’t talking about polyamorous sex, but the point still stands.

 My ideal situation is probably to have a few people that I see regularly for dates and / or sex / kink.
 Although I don’t have massive amounts of free time – so not sure how frequent each one could be.
-Perhaps there’ll be one that will turn into more of a boyfriend / girlfriend type thing, but for me that doesn’t mean I’m going to stop seeing this current guy occasionally as well, (which means obviously they would have to be polyamorous or at least monogamish too).
+Perhaps there’ll be one that will turn into more of a relationship type thing, but for me that doesn’t mean I’m going to stop seeing this current guy occasionally as well, (which means obviously they would have to be polyamorous or at least monogamish too).
 I enjoy his company, and I shouldn’t have to give that up.
 He’s coming to one of my gigs soon, and I’m looking forward to him telling me which jokes of mine he didn’t find funny afterwards, possibly over a game of chess, and some wine…